 Mmake has a few options, including ‘--use-subdirs’, ‘--use-mmc-make’, ‘--save-makefile’, ‘--verbose’, and ‘--no-warn-undefined-vars’.
 For details about these options, see the man page or type ‘mmake --help’.

-Finally, since Mmake is built on top of Make or GNU Make, you can also make use of the features and options supported by the underlying Make.
+Finally, since Mmake is built on top of GNU Make, you can also make use of the features and options supported by the underlying Make.
 In particular, GNU Make has support for running jobs in parallel, which is very useful if you have a machine with more than one CPU.

 As an alternative to Mmake, the Mercury compiler now contains a significant part of the functionality of Mmake, using ‘mmc’’s ‘--make’ option.